dkhmelenko/dkhmelenko/README.md

 ## Hi there, I'm Dmytro! 👋

-I am a passionate software developer and technologies enthusiast.
+I am a seasoned software developer and technology enthusiast.

 My professional journey started in 2011 and it keeps moving.
 I worked on many projects for mobile operating systems.

-In 2020 I switched to backend development and fall in love with Ruby on Rails, Python and cloud computing.
+In 2020 I switched to backend development and fall in love with Ruby on Rails, Python, and cloud computing.

 &nbsp;